Tobi1018/Movies-ETL/README.md

 ## Deliverable 2

 Using knowledge of Python, Pandas, the ETL process, and code refactoring, extract and transform the Wikipedia data so you can merge it with the Kaggle metadata.
-While extracting the IMDb IDs using a regular expression string and dropping duplicates, use a try-except block to catch errors
+While extracting the IMDb IDs using a regular expression string and dropping duplicates, use a try-except block to catch errors.

 ## wiki_movies_df
 ![delv2 1](https://user-images.githubusercontent.com/58860105/136828479-cd06b792-ab12-4bf5-82cb-0a256fb2473e.PNG)